SquidDev-CC/copy-cat/README.md

 ![Editing a file](img/editor.png "Editing a file")

 ## Embedding
-If you've got a project you wish to demonstrate, copy-cat can be embedded within a page.
+It's possible to embed copy-cat within another website.
+This may be useful if you want to show off your programs on their own site.

 **Important:** Due to limitations with how the emulator is implemented, only one computer can be embedded at once.

 ```html
 <!-- The div to embed your computer.
 Can be placed anywhere within the page. -->